davidezeji/aws-cdk-with-python/README.md

 3. Ensure it's installed correctly: `cdktf --version`

 Here's an example of how to use it: `cat ./terraform/fgtvm.tf | cdktf convert --provider hashicorp/aws  --language python > imported.py`
+*KEEP IN MIND: this enables terraform files to be compatible with cdktf NOT AWS CDK!!!*